 Guest Blogger, Jessica Holli, from the Awesome Mitten tells us about some of Michigan's most unique places to eat, drink and play.
 Read her favorites below and find more places to visit on michigan.org.

-As an associate editor with the Awesome Mitten, I edit tons of articles about Michigan’s most unique places, and as a result I am constantly in a state of wanderlust.
+As an associate editor with the Awesome Mitten, I edit tons of articles about the best secret spots in Michigan, and as a result, I am constantly in a state of wanderlust.
 Luckily, all of the destinations are located within our two fabulous peninsulas.
-From breathtaking dunes to sandwich shops, here are some of my favorite destinations.
+From breathtaking dunes to sandwich shops, here are some of my favorite hidden gems in Michigan.

 Chapel Rock Falls and Beach Trail